tamus-cyber/cyber.tamus.edu/policy.md

 ## System Offices Cybersecurity Standards and Procedures

-System Offices cybersecurity standards and procedures guide System Offices IT and other Texas A&M System Offices in the delivery of information security and compliance activities.
+These standards and procedures guide the Texas A&M System Offices in delivering information security and compliance activities.
 These standards and procedures can be found here:

 <a href="https://it.tamus.edu/cybersecurity/so-cyber-policy/"><button style="font-weight: bold; min-height: 44px;">System Offices Cybersecurity Standards and Procedures</button></a>